Construction Administration

 EARTH COVER & DRILLING PREPARATORY TO BLASTING

-Adjacent homes had a pre-blast survey with cameras to document existing conditions inside and outside.
-During blasting, the surrounding homes will be monitored with seismographs, to document the actual seismic shock at the nearest exterior wall to the blasting.
-In this fashion, the blasting subcontractor can prove that their blasting had minimal effect on adjacent homes, thereby reducing liability.
-It is extremely important to have responsible subcontractors like this, who have in their agreements liability for any damage done to surrounding homes caused by their work.
+It is extremely important to have responsible subcontractors like this, who have in their agreements liability for any damage done to surrounding houses caused by their work.
 Since they are experienced and responsible mechanics, the precautions they take reduce the likelihood of any damage to surrounding facilities.
 Make sure you have a capable, licensed mountain architect knowledgeable in matters like this, and state-licensed specialty subcontractors with adequate general liability insurance and specific coverage for your project, as well as worker’s compensation for their employees.
 As always, consult with your attorney for guidance in contractual matters for serious operations.
 As home architects, we want you to be prepared for whatever situations develop.

 Blasted cliff face on steep site

-Here you can see one of the Rand Soellner Architect project sites with a blasted side slope.
+Here you can see one of the company’s project sites with a blasted side slope.
 This granite face is about 10’ to 14’ high and was sheared off by several hundred pounds of dynamite, delivered in 4 separate blasts, with each charge several milliseconds apart to control the seismic disturbance.
-The boulders quarried from this were used to build a large boulder wall and will also be used by stone masons on the main elevation of the home, saving the owners hundreds of thousands of dollars.
+The boulders quarried from this were used to build a large boulder wall and will also be used by stone masons on the main elevation of the house, saving the owners hundreds of thousands of dollars.

-Custom Home Sites and Mountain Sites Often Require Septic Systems
+Custom House Sites and Mountain Sites Often Require Septic Systems

 A plastic septic tank costs a little more than a concrete tank, but is easier to move and position on site, particularly steep sites, where a heavy septic tank truck would have difficulty maneuvering.
 A concrete tank is frowned upon by health departments too, as they feel that the concrete is porous and therefore seeps into the soil, also there are joints between concrete pieces through which fluid can leak.
 Gravel is placed around the tank to allow rainwater to filter through it without hydrostatic pressure from the surrounding clay earth, removing the possibility of the tank popping up from saturated soil.
-The drain lines for this system required Rand Soellner Architect to negotiate two separate easements across 3 different pieces of property.
+The drain lines for this system required the Architect to negotiate two separate easements across 3 different pieces of property.
 The system is standard gravity and was very economical.
-As home architects, we will advise you.

-SITEWORK & MASTER PLANNING by Custom Home Architects
+SITEWORK & MASTER PLANNING by Custom House Architect

 BOULDERWALL FOOTING